Aeode/fpc-containerized-app/README.md

 ## Development Workflow

 1. Edit your Pascal source files in `src/`
-2. Build and test locally: `make debug && ./build/debug/main`
+2. Build and test locally: `make debug && ./build/bin/main`
-3. Build optimized binary: `make release`
-4. Build container: `podman build -t myapp .`
+3. Build app with either local binary (`make release`) or containerized (`podman build -t myapp .`)
-5. Deploy container or distribute the static binary
+4. Deploy the container or distribute the static binary in `build/bin`